python-injector/injector/README.rst

 code.)

 Finally, we initialise an Injector and use it to instantiate a RequestHandler instance.
-This first transiently constructs a sqlite3.Connection object, and the Configuration dictionary that it in turn requires, then instantiates our RequestHandler::
+This first transitively constructs a sqlite3.Connection object, and the Configuration dictionary that it in turn requires, then instantiates our RequestHandler::